Optimal Decision Rules when Payoffs are Partially Identified: Optimality Theory for Semiparametric Models

-Unlike the parametric case, here the optimal decision cannot be justified on the basis of robust Bayes analysis or maxmin expected utility because $Q_n(P)$ is not the true log-likelihood.
-A formal Bayesian approach would require specifying a prior on $\mc P \times \mc H$ then forming a marginal posterior for $P$.\footnote{See, for instance, the Bayesian exponentially tilted empirical likelihood approach of \cite{Schennach2005} or the Bayesian GMM approach of \cite{Shin2015}.} Our approach is computationally simple and avoids the delicate issue of specifying priors in infinite-dimensional parameter spaces.
+Unlike the parametric case, here the optimal decision cannot be justified on the basis of robust Bayes analysis.
+A formal Bayesian approach would require specifying a prior on $\mc M \times \mc H$ then forming a marginal posterior for $\mu$.\footnote{See, for instance, the Bayesian exponentially tilted empirical likelihood approach of \cite{Schennach2005} or the Bayesian GMM approaches of \cite{Shin2015} and \cite{Walker2025}.
+Our approach is computationally simple and avoids the delicate issue of specifying priors in infinite-dimensional parameter spaces.}

+\paragraph{Example: Treatment Assignment.} In Section~\ref{subsec:assumption} we rationalized the empirical illustration in Section~\ref{subsec:treatment.empirical.numerics} through the assumption that the vector $\hat{\mu}$ is exactly Normally distributed.
+The semiparametric extension allows us to relax this assumption.
+Treating the estimates $\hat{\mu}$ as data, the semiparametric model allows for more general distributions of the form $\hat{\mu} \sim P_{n,(\mu,\eta)}$, satisfying the moment restriction $\int (\hat{\mu} - \mu) d P_{n,(\mu,\eta)} = 0$.
+The density in (\ref{eq:quasi_posterior}) is identical to the one implied by the Normal model in Section~\ref{subsec:assumption}, but the interpretation changes from an exact posterior to a quasi-posterior. $\square$